-There are many (more than 700!) types of eucalyptus, each of which has a different essential oil.
+There are many types of eucalyptus, each of which has a different essential oil.
 The eucalyptus used by Nature’s Fusions comes from a species known as eucalyptus radiata.
-Most people are familiar with a closely-related species called eucalyptus globulus, which is frequently found in medicinal treatments.
+Most people are familiar with a closely related species called eucalyptus globulus, which is very popular.

-Nature’s Fusions carries eucalyptus radiata because it has been found to be safer for use on children, as well as more effective in various applications.
+Nature’s Fusions carries eucalyptus radiata because it has been found to be safe for use on children, as well as effective in various applications.

-The plant was named by Charles Louis L'Héritier de Brutelle, who combined the Greek words “eu” (well) and “calyptos” (covered) to create the word “eucalyptus”.
+The plant was named by Charles Louis L’Héritier de Brutelle, who combined the Greek words “eu” (well) and “calyptos” (covered) to create the word “eucalyptus”.
 This term referred to the protective flower bud that shields other parts of the eucalyptus flower.
-His name was doubly fitting, as time showed that eucalyptus oil can protect against germs, viruses, and bacteria.
+His name was doubly fitting, as time showed that eucalyptus oil can blanket the air with it’s aroma.

 How It Grows

-Though the majority of eucalyptus plants are native to Australia, a few species live in other locations, such as the Mediterranean and China.
+Though most eucalyptus plants are native to Australia, a few species live in other locations, such as the Mediterranean and China.
 Eucalyptus thrives in warmer, temperate climates and requires large amounts of water to thrive.
 It tends to cover extensive expanses of land because of its allelopathic effect.
 This means eucalyptus emits a natural chemical compound that prevents other plants from growing nearby.